For the TALL RIDERS that have a hard time finding a suitable recumbent.

 Shift components – 4.
 The SRAM 9.0 Grip Shift functions perfectly but shows wear on the grips.
 The front derailleur is an Ultegra – Rear is a Shimano XTR.
 Both front and rear derailleurs work perfectly.

 Brakes – 8.0 Front is an SRAM 7.0 Linear-Pull with new pads.
 The rear is an AVID Disc brake with “new” rotor and pads.

 Fairing – 2.0 The Zzipper Body Sock fairing has a lot of wear and tear.
 Repair has been done on the lower left corner.
 It will get you by for the short haul but a replacement is recommended before any distance touring.

 Tires – 9.5. the rear tire is a like new 700×32 Schwalbe Marathon Plus.
 The front is a low mileage Schwalbe 20″ 1.5 Schwalbe Marathon.

 One blue “waterproof” Body Sock has tears that can be sewn up – 5.0

 Three Tail Socks – 9.5

 Driveline – New Chain – 10.0 Chain Rings show nominal wear.
-6.0 Bottom Brackets – both have mileage on them – 5.0 9 speed Cassette – nominal wear – 6.0.
+6.0 Bottom Brackets – The Origin8 crankset uses an ISIS BB which was found to be worn out.
+The Raceface crankset has been installed.
+The RaceFace BB felt silky smooth – 7.0 9 speed Cassette – nominal wear – 6.0.
 Shift Cable/Housing – nominal wear – 5.0.
 Brake Cable/Housing show nominal wear 5.0.